Daikon-Sun/Routing-Visualization/BR/README.md

 For obstalces, tracks, or anything else that does not belong to a bus and bit, use '\_\_ALL\_\_' to replace bus_name and bit_name.

+Example file formats can be found in the direction `example`.

 ### 2d_visualize
 There is a dictionary in the file named *vis*.